binarynonsense/comic-book-reader/README.md

   - More formats, codecs and features are supported if FFmpeg is [available](<https://github.com/binarynonsense/comic-book-reader/wiki/Third%E2%80%90Party-Executables-(rar,-ffmpeg...)>).
 - Tools:
   - Convert/Resize:
-    - Comic books and ebooks (CBR, CBZ, CB7, FB2, MOBI<sup>[4]</sup>, PDF or EPUB) to comic books (CBR<sup>[3]</sup>, CBZ, CB7, PDF or EPUB<sup>[2]</sup>)
+    - comic books and ebooks (CBR, CBZ, CB7, FB2, MOBI<sup>[4]</sup>, PDF or EPUB) to comic books (CBR<sup>[3]</sup>, CBZ, CB7, PDF or EPUB<sup>[2]</sup>).
-    - Images (JPG, PNG, AVIF or WebP)
+    - images (JPG, PNG, AVIF or WebP).
   - Create:
-    - A comic book (CBR<sup>[3]</sup>, CBZ, CB7, PDF or EPUB<sup>[2]</sup>) from a list of image files, ebooks and/or comic books
+    - a comic book (CBR<sup>[3]</sup>, CBZ, CB7, PDF or EPUB<sup>[2]</sup>) from a list of image files, ebooks and/or comic books.
-    - A QR code image from text
+    - a QR code image from text.
   - Extract:
-    - Comic book pages (to JPG, PNG, AVIF or WebP)
+    - comic book pages (to JPG, PNG, AVIF or WebP).
-    - Text (OCR) from a comic book page or image file
+    - text (OCR) from a comic book page or image file.
-    - A QR code's text from a comic book page or image file
+    - a QR code's text from a comic book page or image file.
-    - A color palette from a comic book page or image file (can be exported to a GPL or ACO palette file)
+    - a color palette from a comic book page or image file (can be exported to a GPL or ACO palette file).
   - Search and open:
-    - Books/comics from Digital Comics Museum, Internet Archive Books, Project Gutenberg, xkcd Webcomics and Comic Book Plus
+    - books/comics from Digital Comics Museum, Internet Archive Books, Project Gutenberg, xkcd Webcomics and Comic Book Plus.
-    - Audiobooks from Librivox AudioBooks
+    - audiobooks from Librivox AudioBooks.
-    - Dictionary terms from Wiktionary Dictionary
+    - dictionary terms from Wiktionary Dictionary.
-    - Radio station streams from radio-browser
+    - radio station streams from radio-browser.
-    - RSS feeds from podcasts and websites
+    - RSS feeds from podcasts and websites.
   - Art:
     - Comic book page and thumbnails template maker
     - Color palette extractor